Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 and only if bones are visualized as *B-bones*;
 while in *Edit Mode* bones are always drawn as rigid sticks.
-Note that in the special case of a single bone, you cannot see these segments in *Object Mode*, because they're aligned.
+Note that in the special case of a single bone, you cannot see these segments in *Object Mode*, because they are aligned.

 .. list-table::